abhi32GBram/Luxia/learnluxia/Learn Luxia.md

 The application has been made responsive for mobile devices.
 This means that the layout and design adapt to fit different screen sizes, ensuring a consistent and enjoyable user experience across all devices.
 The sheet component from Shadcn UI has been used to achieve this responsiveness.

 ---

+# Video Player & Course Sidebar

+## Conditional Rendering in Video Player:

+- We have added conditional rendering to the video player from Mux.
+This means that the video player will behave differently depending on whether the course has been purchased, if there is a free preview available, or if the video is still loading.
+- The conditional rendering logic checks the status of the course purchase and the availability of a free preview.
+Depending on these factors, the video player will either load the video, display a placeholder image, or show a loading spinner.
+- This feature enhances the user experience by providing immediate feedback and ensuring that the correct content is displayed at all times.

+## Loader for Video Player Component:

+- To improve the user experience, we have added a loader for the video player component.
+This means that while the video is being fetched from the server, a loading animation will be displayed to the user.
+- The loader provides visual feedback and lets the user know that the video is being loaded.
+Once the video is ready, the loader will disappear, and the video will start playing.
+- This feature helps to prevent confusion and frustration that could arise from a sudden change in content or lack of feedback during the video loading process.

+## Course Sidebar:

+- We have completed the course sidebar, which now includes conditional icons and background color for the chapters.
+The appearance of each chapter depends on whether it is selected, if it is for preview, or if the course has been purchased.
+- If a chapter is selected, it will have a play icon.
+If the course is not purchased, the chapter will be locked and a lock icon will be displayed.
+If the chapter is completed, it will have emerald/green text and background.
+- This feature improves the user interface by making it easier to understand the status of each chapter and navigate through the course.

+## Banner on Locked Chapters:

+- We have added a banner on the locked chapters to inform users that they need to purchase the course to access the videos.
+This banner appears when a user tries to access a chapter that is locked due to the course not being purchased.
+- The banner provides clear instructions and encourages users to take the necessary action to unlock the chapters.
+This feature helps to increase course sales and engagement.